fernandobelotto/apollo-nutshell/README.md

-# apollo server and client in a nutshell 🚀
+# Apollo server and client in a nutshell 🚀

 A hello world application using apollo server in the backend and apollo client in the frontend with react 😎